Robert-Study/Scientific-Python-Projects/README.md

 All project figures are separate top-level PNGs. `projects/make_figures.py` records how each is produced.
 The raw course backend is university-supplied; the dependency is noted in `requirements.txt`.

 **Tools:** Python, NumPy, SciPy and Matplotlib.

-The marks refer to the assessed coursework.
-The figures show the calculations and re-analysis described above, with later improvements to code clarity and numerical implementation.